microsoft/vscode-wiki/Roadmap.md

 ## Terminal

-- Investigate how to persist integrated terminal sessions across window reloads and application restarts.
+- [x] Investigate how to persist integrated terminal sessions across window reloads and, for remote scenarios, application restarts.
-- Investigate how to support problem matchers to run in any internal terminals
+- [ ] Investigate how to support problem matchers to run in any internal terminals

 ## Extensions

 - Extension Acquisition
-   - Revisit how users find and install extensions including a simple text-based approach
+   - [ ] Revisit how users find and install extensions including a simple text-based approach
    - [x] Make it easier for users to pick and choose which functionality they want from extensions packs.
-   - :runner: Improve the recommendation system, e.g., allow users to ask for recommendations based on their prior use of VS Code.
+   - [ ] Improve the recommendation system, e.g., allow users to ask for recommendations based on their prior use of VS Code.
-   - Add support to only activate signed extensions (see *Extension Authoring*).
+   - [ ] Add support to only activate signed extensions (see *Extension Authoring*).

 - Extension Management
-   - Make the consumption of extensions more secure and improve the process for how we handle malicious extensions.
+   - [ ] Make the consumption of extensions more secure and improve the process for how we handle malicious extensions.
-   - Show runtime information for an extension (activation state, performance, error logs)
+   - [ ] Show runtime information for an extension (activation state, performance, error logs)

 - Extension Authoring
-   - Provide clear guidance to extension authors for how to structure their functionality so that their users can get as little or as much functionality as they want.
+   - [ ] :runner: Provide clear guidance to extension authors for how to structure their functionality so that their users can get as little or as much functionality as they want.
 For example, ensure text editor lovers can get Python language support without too much overhead.
-   - :runner: Provide an integrated 'Welcome' experience for extensions.
+   - [ ] :runner: Provide an integrated 'Welcome' experience for extensions.
-   - :runner: Investigate how to effectively inform users about new features provided by an extension update.
+   - [ ] :runner: Investigate how to effectively inform users about new features provided by an extension update.
-   - :runner: Investigate into play grounds like the VS Code playground (`Help>Interactive Playground`) for extensions.
+   - [ ] :runner: Investigate into play grounds like the VS Code playground (`Help>Interactive Playground`) for extensions.
-   - Provide extensions more control over the sequence and grouping of their settings in the settings editor, e.g., support to group *commonly used* settings.
+   - [ ] Provide extensions more control over the sequence and grouping of their settings in the settings editor, e.g., support to group *commonly used* settings.
-   - Give extensions more realtime insights into how user configured them, e.g. the user hides the custom tree view your extension contributes from the explorer.
+   - [ ] Give extensions more realtime insights into how user configured them, e.g. the user hides the custom tree view your extension contributes from the explorer.

 - Extension Publishing
-   - :runner: Work with the marketplace to allow platform specific flavors of extensions.
+   - [ ] :hand: Work with the marketplace to allow platform specific flavors of extensions.
-   - Support publishing of signed extensions.
+   - [ ] :hand: Support publishing of signed extensions.
-   - Add support for verified publishers.
+   - [ ] :hand: Add support for verified publishers.
-   - Investigate providing a GitHub action for publishing to the marketplace.
+   - [ ] :hand: Investigate providing a GitHub action for publishing to the marketplace.

 ## Contributions to VS Code Extensions